 Barbara Hammer Feminist Film Award*

 Barbara Hammer was a filmmaker with a profound commitment to expressing a feminist point of view in her work.
 In 2020, filmmaker Lynne Sachs received the Oberhausen Film Festival Grand Prize for a film she made with and for Hammer.
 With funds from the prize, Lynne created this Ann Arbor Film Festival award for a work that best conveys Hammer’s passion for celebrating and examining the experiences of women.
 Qualifying work by artists of any gender will be considered.
-A Barbara Hammer Feminist Film Award endowment fund initiative is currently underway.
-Please contact email@example.com should you wish to help ensure that Barbara Hammer’s legacy lives on through the AAFF.
+The Barbara Hammer Feminist Film Award endowment is now fully funded, which will ensure that Hammer’s legacy lives on through the AAFF.

 Best Experimental Animation Award